Carl Crawford: Major leagues

-Tampa Bay Devil Rays/Rays (2002–10)
+Tampa Bay Devil Rays/Rays (2002–2010)

-2002–06
+2002–2006

-Crawford made his Major League debut at the young age of 20 on July 20, 2002, against the Toronto Blue Jays.
+Crawford made his Major League debut at age 20 on July 20, 2002, against the Toronto Blue Jays.
 His first hit was in that game, a two RBI single off Steve Parris.
 He hit his first home run on August 10 off Shawn Sedlacek of the Kansas City Royals.
 He played in 63 games for the Devil Rays in 2002, batting .259 with 9 stolen bases.

 In 2003, Crawford had a breakout season, batting .281 with 54 RBI and leading the league with 55 steals.
 Along with Juan Pierre, Crawford was co-winner of the Negro Leagues Baseball Museum James "Cool Papa" Bell Legacy Award for 2003.

 In 2004, Crawford stole 59 bases, again leading the league and posting the second-highest total in the majors that season.
 He batted .296 with 11 home runs and 55 RBIs.
 Crawford also hit a league-leading 19 triples.
 He was selected for the All Star Game, played in his hometown of Houston, and was named Devil Rays team MVP in 2004 by the BBWAA.

 Crawford batted .301 in 2005, becoming just the third .300 hitter in Devil Rays history, joining Aubrey Huff (.311 in 2003) and Fred McGriff (.310 in 1999).
 Crawford also posted career highs in hits (194), home runs (15), and RBI (81).
 He again led the league with 15 triples and placed third in steals (46).

 On July 5, 2006, against the Boston Red Sox, Crawford became only the eighth player in history to get 200 stolen bases before his 25th birthday.
 Crawford finished the season with career highs in batting average (.305) and home runs (18), joining Hall-of-Famer Rogers Hornsby as the only players in Major League history to increase their batting average and home run totals every year for five straight years.
 He won a Fielding Bible Award for his defensive excellence in left field during the season.